📘 RBQ Introduction

 float32[] position_enc # Encoder position in radians

-float32[] velocity # Joint velocity in rad/s
+float32[] velocity # Joint velocity in deg/s

 float32[] torque_ref # Reference torque in Nm